What is ficl?

 size of one character in address units (3.1.2 Character types);

-System dependent, generally one. -
+System dependent, usually one. -

 size of the keyboard terminal input buffer (3.3.3.5 Input buffers);